More Photos

 If you are travelling by yourself, you will be paired up with another single client of the same sex.
 Single hotel rooms and a limited number of single tents are available for a supplementary cost.
 If you are planning on extending your holiday additional nights at the group hotel are available on request.

 The group will be accompanied by a local English speaking professional guide.
 In addition at various places the group will also have a local area expert.
 These include the individual Maasai guides, who wear their traditional dress, in the Chyulu Hills, Nguruman and the Loita Hills.
-There will also be a driver with the group.

 Approximately £150 per person (or equivalent in US dollars or Euros) should be allowed for non-included meals, tips, soft drinks and miscellaneous expenses.
 Visas, alcoholic drinks, souvenirs and optional activities are additional so you may wish to budget for these.
 You can choose to take your money in Pounds Sterling, Dollars or Euros, however US Dollars are the preferred currency.
 There will be the opportunity to change money into local currency on arrival at the airport and your leader will advise the best places to change money en-route.
 Credit cards are useful and it is a good idea to carry one in case of emergency.